Van ECK Associates Corp Boosts Stake in TCG BDC, Inc. (NASDAQ:CGBD)

-Van ECK Associates Corp raised its holdings in TCG BDC, Inc. (NASDAQ:CGBD) by 14.9% in the 1st quarter, HoldingsChannel.com reports.
-The institutional investor owned 1,028,504 shares of the company’s stock after acquiring an additional 133,086 shares during the quarter.
-Van ECK Associates Corp’s holdings in TCG BDC were worth $13,576,000 as of its most recent SEC filing.
+Van ECK Associates Corp increased its stake in shares of TCG BDC, Inc. (NASDAQ:CGBD) by 14.9% in the first quarter, HoldingsChannel.com reports.
+The firm owned 1,028,504 shares of the company’s stock after buying an additional 133,086 shares during the period.
+Van ECK Associates Corp’s holdings in TCG BDC were worth $13,576,000 at the end of the most recent quarter.

-Other hedge funds have also modified their holdings of the company.
-FNY Investment Advisers LLC boosted its position in TCG BDC by 40.0% in the 1st quarter.
-FNY Investment Advisers LLC now owns 5,601 shares of the company’s stock valued at $73,000 after buying an additional 1,601 shares during the period.
-Comerica Bank purchased a new position in TCG BDC in the 4th quarter valued at approximately $128,000.
-GSA Capital Partners LLP boosted its position in TCG BDC by 28.2% in the 4th quarter.
-GSA Capital Partners LLP now owns 14,226 shares of the company’s stock valued at $146,000 after buying an additional 3,126 shares during the period.
-Jane Street Group LLC purchased a new position in TCG BDC in the 4th quarter valued at approximately $182,000.
-Finally, Paloma Partners Management Co purchased a new position in TCG BDC in the 4th quarter valued at approximately $206,000.
-24.90% of the stock is owned by institutional investors.
+Other large investors also recently bought and sold shares of the company.
+Novare Capital Management LLC boosted its position in TCG BDC by 3.4% in the 1st quarter.
+Novare Capital Management LLC now owns 227,390 shares of the company’s stock valued at $3,002,000 after buying an additional 7,525 shares during the period.
+Paloma Partners Management Co purchased a new stake in shares of TCG BDC during the 4th quarter worth $206,000.
+Raymond James Financial Services Advisors Inc. lifted its position in shares of TCG BDC by 3.1% during the 4th quarter.
+Raymond James Financial Services Advisors Inc. now owns 80,387 shares of the company’s stock worth $825,000 after purchasing an additional 2,433 shares during the last quarter.
+BlackRock Inc. lifted its position in shares of TCG BDC by 1.4% during the 4th quarter.
+BlackRock Inc. now owns 366,823 shares of the company’s stock worth $3,764,000 after purchasing an additional 5,012 shares during the last quarter.
+Finally, GSA Capital Partners LLP lifted its position in shares of TCG BDC by 28.2% during the 4th quarter.
+GSA Capital Partners LLP now owns 14,226 shares of the company’s stock worth $146,000 after purchasing an additional 3,126 shares during the last quarter.
+24.90% of the stock is owned by hedge funds and other institutional investors.

-TCG BDC (NASDAQ:CGBD) last released its quarterly earnings data on Monday, May 3rd.
-The company reported $0.36 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.36.
+TCG BDC (NASDAQ:CGBD) last announced its quarterly earnings results on Monday, May 3rd.
+The company reported $0.36 earnings per share (EPS) for the quarter, meeting the consensus estimate of $0.36.
 TCG BDC had a net margin of 103.19% and a return on equity of 10.09%.
-On average, sell-side analysts expect that TCG BDC, Inc. will post 1.49 earnings per share for the current year.
+As a group, analysts predict that TCG BDC, Inc. will post 1.49 earnings per share for the current year.

 The company also recently disclosed a quarterly dividend, which will be paid on Thursday, July 15th.
-Stockholders of record on Wednesday, June 30th will be given a dividend of $0.36 per share.
+Investors of record on Wednesday, June 30th will be paid a dividend of $0.36 per share.
+This represents a $1.44 annualized dividend and a dividend yield of 10.70%.
 The ex-dividend date of this dividend is Tuesday, June 29th.
-This represents a $1.44 annualized dividend and a dividend yield of 10.70%.
-TCG BDC’s dividend payout ratio (DPR) is currently 83.12%.
+TCG BDC’s payout ratio is 83.12%.

-Several equities analysts have commented on the stock.
-Citigroup raised their price target on shares of TCG BDC from $11.00 to $14.50 in a research report on Friday, February 26th.
-Zacks Investment Research cut shares of TCG BDC from a “hold” rating to a “sell” rating in a research report on Thursday, May 13th.
+Several equities research analysts recently commented on the stock.
+Citigroup lifted their price target on shares of TCG BDC from $11.00 to $14.50 in a research note on Friday, February 26th.
+Zacks Investment Research lowered shares of TCG BDC from a “hold” rating to a “sell” rating in a research note on Thursday, May 13th.

 TCG BDC, Inc is a non-diversified closed-end investment company.
 The fund operates as a business development company.
 The company provides debt investments in the U.S. middle market companies.
 It also invests in first lien and second lien senior secured loans; middle market junior loans, such as corporate mezzanine loans, equity co-investments, syndicated first lien and second lien senior secured loans, high-yield bonds, structured finance obligations, and other opportunistic investments.